 On September 1, 2020, Public Health launched the voluntary COVID-19 Safety Compliance Certificate Program to help LA County businesses operating during the initial phases of business re-opening to better understand and self-certify they had fully implemented the required Public Health COVID-19 Protocols.
 The program included an online training video that offered a general overview of the required COVID-19 Protocols.
-After watching the training video, participants completed a brief survey to receive an emailed self-certification certificate.
+After watching the training video, participants completed a brief survey to receive an emailed their self-certification certificate.
 Employers or business owners were asked to place their COVID-19 Safety Compliance Certificate at all public entrances to their facility for customers to see.
 By posting the certificate, businesses self-attested that their facility was following all the required Public Health COVID-19 Protocols.
-Employees could also watch the training to earn a Certificate of Completion after learning more about the protocols and the workplace protections their employers had to implement.
+Employees could also complete the training to earn a Certificate of Completion after learning more about the Protocols and the workplace protections their employers had to implement.

 As of June 7, 2021, the program was completed by a total of 28,415 people (13,303 employers and 15,112 employees) representing various sectors that were permitted to maintain operations with as much safety as possible.
-Sectors with the highest level of completion included office-based worksites (24 percent); restaurants, breweries, and wineries (19 percent); and retail businesses (10 percent).
-More than two-thirds of training participants (69 percent) reported their employer gave them a copy of the protocols.
-Additionally, 87 percent of training participants (n=24,619) reported that the protocols helped them understand COVID-19 safety guidelines at work.
+Sectors with the highest level of completion included office-based worksites (24 percent); restaurants, breweries and wineries (19 percent); and retail businesses (10 percent).
+More than two-thirds of training participants (69 percent) reported their employer gave them a copy of the Protocols.
+Additionally, 87 percent of training participants (n=24,619) reported that the Protocols helped them understand COVID-19 safety guidelines at work.
 The training was made available in English, Spanish, Farsi, Japanese, Korean, Russian, Simplified Chinese, Tagalog, Thai, and Traditional Chinese, Vietnamese.
 Arabic, Armenian, and Cambodian.
-This training was sunset once all business sectors were allowed to reopen without sector-specific COVID-19 safety requirements.
 A second iteration of the program was launched on November 16, 2021, to help Los Angeles County and Los Angeles City businesses who voluntarily implemented vaccine verification at their site to self-certify that they fully implemented COVID-19 vaccination verification (as described by the Los Angeles County Health Officer Order or Los Angeles City Ordinances) and indoor masking requirements (for all businesses) per applicable Local, State, and Federal requirements.
-More than 400 businesses participated in this training that was sunset on March 7, 2022, after vaccination verification and masking requirements were lifted.
+This training was sunset on March 7, 2022, after vaccination verification and masking requirements were lifted and once all business sectors were allowed to reopen without sector-specific COVID-19 safety requirements.
+More than 400 businesses participated in this training before it sunset.